Arrata-TTRPG/Arrata-TTRPG/src/sections/characters.typ

 Finite stat resources are things like wealth, the favor of the people, rations for a journey, and so on.
 These are things that are destroyed, lost, or diminished as you employ them.

 Finite stat resources generally aren't rolled alone.
 They're used to add onto and modify rolls, but at a cost.
 When rolling a finite stat resource, _any failures_ reduce the Quantity of the resource by 1.
 Once the finite resource's Quantity hits 0, the stat resource cannot be used until its Quantity is increased to 1 or above.

-#slantedColorbox(
-  title: "Finite Stat Resources Example",
-  width: auto,
-  radius: 0pt,
-  color: black,
-)[
-  #set text(size: 8pt)
-  // TODO: Create Finite Stat Resource Example
-  _Note: Finite stats are not to be confused with resources._

-  _#lorem(100)_
-]

 ==== Infinite SRs

-Infinite stat resources are things like curses, reputation, and unusual abilities. infinite stat resources are more complicated than Finite ones, and aren't used up when you use them - much the opposite.
+Infinite stat resources are things like curses, reputation, and unusual abilities.
+Infinite stat resources are more complicated than Finite ones, and aren't used up when you use them - much the opposite.
 Infinite stat resources are like core stats, they typically level up like traditional stats and are used to solve problems all on their own.

-#slantedColorbox(
-  title: "Infinite Stat Resources Example",
-  width: auto,
-  radius: 0pt,
-  color: black,
-)[
-  #set text(size: 8pt)
-  _Note: Infinite stats can be used to represent non-fatal disease._

-  #lorem(100)
-]

 === Skills